rdbreak/rhce7env/README.md

 There is a repo available to use from `http://ipa.test.example.com/rpms`

+There are also two additional network interfaces and an additional drive on node1 and node2 to optionally use.

 ### Accessing the systems
 Remember to add the IP addresses to your local host file if you want to connect to the guest systems with the hostname.
 Username - vagrant